reduxjs/redux/README.md

 ### “Dumb” component is unaware of Redux

-Let’s say we have a `<Counter />` “dumb” component with a number `counter` prop, and an `increment` function prop that it will call when user presses an “Increment” button:
+Let’s say we have a `<Counter />` “dumb” component with a number `value` prop, and an `onIncrement` function prop that it will call when user presses an “Increment” button:

 ```js
 import { Component } from 'react';